stuartmunn/Maidesite-standing-desk/readme.txt

 I have measured voltage on the +5V and it's a consistent +4.9 - will be taking power from USB.

+Some Pictures attached showing the controller and the PCB inside it.

-Wired as described below for the Pro 2, but changing colours as required.
+Wired as described below for the Pro 2, but changing to match the TX/RX ports.

+I'm using a Freenove ESP32 WROOM for this with a breakout board.
+Error appears on desk console, but no info returned and unable to set height from HA with current setup.

+Seems difference in wiring and probably serial communication between the Pro 1 and Pro 2 desks. :(

 More to come as I experiment with this.